Adams' trace principle on Morrey-Lorentz spaces over $\beta$-Hausdorff dimensional surfaces: Introduction

-for a locally integrable function $f\in L^1_{loc}(\mathbb{R}^n,d\nu)$.
-It should be emphasized that (\ref{equiv-trace}) is understood in sense of trace, since $M_\alpha$ and $I_\alpha$ are defined for $f\in L^1_{loc}(\mathbb{R}^n,d\nu)$ with Lebesgue measure $d\nu$.
-In particular, when $d\mu$ coincide with Lebesgue measure $d\nu$ this equivalence recover \cite[Theorem 4.2]{Adams2} for Morrey spaces.
-The proof of (\ref{equiv-trace}) for non-doubling measure $\mu$ satisfying \eqref{non-doubling} is more involved, because require a suitable analysis of non-doubling Calderon-Zygmund decomposition to yield ``good-$\lambda$ inequality" (see Lemma \ref{pot}) and require a suitable pointwise estimate (see Lemma \ref{pointwise})
+for all locally integrable function $f\in L^1_{loc}(\mathbb{R}^n,d\nu)$.
+It should be emphasized that (\ref{equiv-trace}) is understood in sense of trace, since $M_\alpha$ and $I_\alpha$ are defined in $f\in L^1_{loc}(\mathbb{R}^n,d\nu)$ with Lebesgue measure $d\nu$.
+In particular, when $d\mu$ coincide with the Lebesgue measure $d\nu$, this equivalence recovers \cite[Theorem 4.2]{Adams2} for Morrey spaces.
+The proof of (\ref{equiv-trace}) is involved, because it requires a suitable analysis of non-doubling Calderon-Zygmund decomposition to yield ``good-$\lambda$ inequality" (see Lemma \ref{pot}) as well as the suitable pointwise estimate (see Lemma \ref{pointwise})